 - Reporting a crime when providing emergency healthcare services.

 When providing emergency healthcare services, only the minimum amount of PHI may be disclosed to law enforcement if it is necessary to avoid an imminent danger (see Section II.G) and the disclosure appears necessary to alert law enforcement to the commission and nature of a crime, the location of such crime or of the victims, and the identity, description, and location of the perpetrator.
 The disclosure may include substance abuse treatment program information only for crimes on UW Medicine premises or against workforce members.
 The disclosure may not include STD or mental health records unless another exception applies.

 If the workforce member believes that the medical emergency is the result of abuse, neglect or domestic violence of the patient, this paragraph does not apply and any disclosure of PHI is instead subject to Section II.J of this policy.

 - Patients brought to the healthcare facility by authorities.

 a.
 For patients brought or caused to be brought to the healthcare facility by fire, police, sheriff, or other public authority, workforce members may disclose only the following information, if known, to that public authority:a.
 For patients brought or caused to be brought to the healthcare facility by fire, police, sheriff, or other public authority, workforce members may disclose only the following information, if known, to that public authority:

 v.
 Condition, diagnosis, or extent and location of injuries as determined by a healthcare provider;

 vi.
 Whether the patient was conscious when admitted; and

 vii.
-Discharge time and date.
+Discharge date.

 b.
 The disclosure may not include information or records related to substance abuse treatment programs, STDs or mental health treatment unless another exception applies.